regreen/EMBD_public/embryocrop/README_embryocrop.md

 		-for Windows: > conda env create -f environment_win.yml -for MacOS:> conda env create -f environment_mac.yml

-       This step will take a few minutes to solve the environmentÖÖ
+       This step will take a few minutes to solve the environment‚Ä¶‚Ä¶

 5. When finished, you can continue in command line to run embryoCropUI (below) or switch to an IDE to run screenCrop or embryoCropUI.